-We use tooth-colored fillings, called composites, for the most natural looking restorations.
+We use tooth colored fillings, called composites, for the most natural looking restorations.
 This material is made of resin and reinforced with quartz particles to mimic a natural tooth’s physical properties.
-Composite fillings are able to create a secure seal around the treated area to minimize the risk of future decay or infection.
+Composite fillings are able to create a secure seal around the treated area.
+This helps to minimize the risk of future decay or infection.

 To ensure your comfort during the dental filling procedure we will apply a topical anesthetic to numb the treated area.

-To complete the process, Dr. Finlay or Dr. Lim will carefully sculpt the missing part of the tooth with the new, color matched composite material and permanently bond it into place.
-Composite fillings are strong enough to provide years of function and are customized to blend with your natural teeth.
+To complete the process, Dr. Finlay will sculpt the missing part of the tooth with composite material and bond it into place.
+Composite fillings are strong enough to provide years of function and will blend in with your natural teeth.
 You will feel comfortable while eating and look confident with a cleaner, whiter smile.

 Many patients have chosen to replace old, dark fillings with composite or white fillings, especially those in the “smile zone”.
 Replacing noticeable dark fillings can offer a quick smile makeover as well as strengthen the natural tooth.
-In some cases, Dr. Finlay may suggest the use of a dental crown to replace an old filling in order to keep the natural tooth intact and avoid a future extraction or root canal.
+In some cases, Dr. Finlay may suggest the use of a dental crown to replace an old filling.
+This will keep the natural tooth intact and avoid a future extraction or root canal.

-There are several types of dental fillings offered in our dental office:
+There are several types of dental fillings we offer in our dental office:

-No. As mentioned above, we will apply a topical anesthetic to numb the treated area before we begin treatment.
+No. We will apply a local anesthetic to numb area before we begin treatment.
 This is a very common non-invasive procedure.
-If you are fearful of pain or have dental anxiety, we can provide you with oral-conscious dental sedation options at an additional cost.
+If you are fearful of pain or have dental anxiety, we can provide you with dental sedation options at an additional cost.

-Do not try to reattach it.
+Do not try to pull it out.
 It’s best to avoid using your tooth until you can visit our dentist for an emergency visit.
 We will likely have to create a new filling because the one that fell out might be structurally compromised, hence the reason it fell out.

-Yes, but it is very temporary!
-Tooth sensitivity occurs after a dental filling procedure because after we clean out the cavity infection, we are exposing new tooth enamel.
+Yes, but it is temporary.
+Tooth sensitivity occurs after the treatment because we are exposing new tooth enamel once we clean the cavity infection.
 This enamel is not used to your mouth’s environment yet, so it causes sensitivity.
-Tooth sensitivity after a filling procedure goes away after a couple of days.
+This will go away after a few days.